micro-community/development/roadmap/network.md

-# Marketplace
+# Network

-The marketplace is an "app store" for Micro services.
+The network is a marketplace to buy, sell and share services

 ## Overview